10 min

 Usually yes, as they include the unique biological or physical characteristics of a particular person.

+Biometric data is explicitly considered personal data in many data privacy regulations.
 Personal information such as fingerprints, facial recognition, iris scans, voice samples, etc., are unique physical identifiers, as are other biometric identifiers.
-They can all be used to identify an individual.
-Indeed, they are often used to provide security in the workplace or to unlock a phone.
-Biometric data is explicitly considered personal data in many data privacy laws.
+All of them can be used to identify a specific individual.
+They are also often used to ensure security in the workplace or to unlock a phone.

 Is salary considered personal data?